 \section{Conclusions}

-In this work, we have developed a comprehensive framework that establishes an explicit connection between GUP-inspired quantum corrections and extended gravitational actions containing higher-curvature terms.
+In this work, we have developed a framework establishing an explicit connection between GUP-inspired quantum corrections and extended gravitational actions containing higher-curvature terms.
 Starting from a generic deformation of the Heisenberg uncertainty principle, expressed as a power series in the momentum uncertainty $\Delta p$, we showed that the resulting quantum corrections manifest as modifications to BH entropy.
-Using Wald's Noether-charge formalism, we systematically mapped these entropy corrections onto corresponding deformations of the gravitational Lagrangian within the $f(R)$ theories.
-We further extended the analysis to the $f(R, R_{\mu\nu} R^{\mu\nu})$ framework, motivated by the fact that quantum field theory in curved spacetime and effective action computations naturally generate a variety of curvature invariants beyond the Ricci scalar alone.
-Consequently, the resulting effective Lagrangians capture a more realistic and nuanced picture of gravitational dynamics near Planckian regimes.
+Using Wald's Noether-charge formalism, we then mapped these entropy corrections onto corresponding deformations of the gravitational Lagrangian within $f(R)$ theories.

+We further extended the analysis to the $f(R, R_{\mu\nu} R^{\mu\nu})$ framework, motivated by the fact that quantum field theory in curved spacetime and effective action approaches naturally generate curvature invariants beyond the Ricci scalar.
+The resulting effective Lagrangians therefore provide a more realistic description of gravitational dynamics near Planckian regimes.

-Our theoretical construction reveals a detailed correspondence between the coefficients characterizing the GUP deformation and those appearing in the BH entropy corrections, ultimately linking them to the parameters governing the effective gravitational action.
-This hierarchical mapping bridges the gap between phenomenological quantum gravity models, which often introduce generalized uncertainty principles heuristically, and semi-classical modified gravity theories that encode quantum corrections at the level of the classical action.
+Our construction reveals a correspondence between the coefficients characterizing the GUP deformation, those entering the BH entropy corrections, and the parameters governing the effective gravitational action.
+This hierarchical mapping helps bridge the gap between phenomenological quantum gravity models based on GUPs and semi-classical modified gravity theories encoding quantum corrections at the level of the action.

-We also examined potential astrophysical implications of the obtained GUP-inspired modified gravity models.
-In particular, we showed that the second-order GUP model leads to solutions characterized by Yukawa-like corrections to the standard Schwarzschild metric in the weak field regime.
-Then, we tested our theoretical framework by analyzing light deflection by the Sun.
-By comparing the total deflection angle, expanded to second order in the weak-field regime, with current experimental bounds, we obtained a very stringent constraint on the quadratic GUP model.
+We also investigated potential astrophysical implications of the resulting models.
+In particular, the second-order GUP leads to Yukawa-like corrections to the Schwarzschild metric in the weak-field regime.
+By analyzing the Sun's light deflection and comparing the second-order weak-field expansion of the deflection angle with current observational bounds, we derived a stringent constraint on the GUP parameter.